lurgh/infinitive-jkp717/README.md

 ## MQTT API

 MQTT is a pub/sub bus that is used in many home automation settings.
+To use it you will need to have an MQTT broker running in your environment.
+There are various simple ways to accompish this but they are beyond the scope here.

-This API is read/write and it assumes that it is running within a private, trusted environment - that is, there are not specific access controls beyond what is provided to access the broker.
+This MQTT API is read/write and it assumes that it is running within a private, trusted environment - that is, there are not specific access controls beyond what is provided to access the broker.
 We recommend at least using password authentication on your broker.